Learn how to quickly reheat a steak using an air fryer, and why its one of the best methods for getting your steak hot without overcooking it!

 Jump to:

-Reheating your leftover steak in an air fryer has some distinct advantages over other methods, and will make your steak taste almost as good as when it was freshly cooked.
+Reheating your leftover steak in an air fryer has some distinct advantages over other methods.
+It will make your steak taste almost as good as when it was freshly cooked.

 Try doing that in a microwave.